 Laser-Sharp Focus

 Nowadays, there is an abundance of things clamoring for our attention.
-We've got notifications pinging at all hours, calls to answer, social media at our fingertips constantly, and the pandemic lockdowns have only made this worse!
-All of this distraction is not conducive to running a business.
+We've got notifications pinging at all hours, calls to answer, and social media at our fingertips constantly, and the pandemic lockdowns have only made this worse!
+All of these distractions are not conducive to running a business.
 As our minds are pulled from one thing to the next, it becomes increasingly hard to focus on the big things.

-Some of the leading organizations in the world have introduced meditation and mindfulness to their employees.
-And they're big names too - we're talking Google, Medtronic, and even Goldman Sachs.
+Some of the world's leading organizations have introduced meditation and mindfulness to their employees.
+And they're big names, too—we're talking Google, Medtronic, and even Goldman Sachs.
 So, what value are these market leaders drawing from the practice?

 Well, according to their executives, meditation can be used not only as a stress-reducing tool but as a creativity enhancer.
 The idea is that by creating a zone of quiet, you allow the mind to decompress.
 Removing that personal and technological overload, we are really left to our thoughts.
 A clear mind will let your thoughts run free.
 That might sound a little scary for some, but leaders from these companies are convinced that this is how innovation is born!